swayamxd/Download-Manager/README.md

 # COMPILING AND RUNNING THE DOWNLOAD MANAGER

-COMPILE THE DDOWNLOAD MANAGER LIKE THIS:
+COMPILE THE DOWNLOAD MANAGER LIKE THIS:

 javac DownloadManager.java DownloadsTableModel.java ProgressRenderer.java Download.java